techengineer3d/ReShade/README.md

 I have posted some screenshots below, showing the original image and reshaded image.

-The small image preview on Github makes it hard to see many of the enhanced details.
+The small image preview on GitHub makes it hard to see many of the enhanced details.

 I recommend to preview the images at full size, next to each other.